-Our 5-Star Ambassadors will be providing pastry and frozen dessert demos throughout the year in their designated regions.
-The program is aimed at pastry chefs looking to learn new techniques, gain valuable tips, try new products and test new recipes.
+Our extraordinary 5-Star Ambassadors embrace the opportunity to showcase pastry and frozen dessert demos throughout the year in their designated regions, acting as an extension of the 5-Star Pastry Series®, which is exclusively hosted at PreGel’s International Training Centers—Charlotte.
+The program is aimed at pastry chefs looking to learn new techniques, gain valuable tips, try new products, and test new recipes.

-Take a minute to get to know our current 5-Star Ambassadors and find out more about the demos they will be offering in your region!
+Allow us to introduce the PreGel 5-Star Ambassadors and the demos they will be hosting in your region.

 With more than 20 years of industry experience, Master Chocolatier and Executive Pastry Chef Jean-Marie Auboine knew by 16 years of age that cooking was his passion.
 After graduating in 1988 from Lycee Technique Hotelier Quercy at age 18, he served at some of the world's most esteemed restaurants.
 He began at Le Louis XV - Alain Ducasse in Monaco, assisting the famed eatery in earning Michelin's highest honor, Three Stars.
 Chef Auboine continued his distinguished career at several Michelin-starred restaurants which included One Star Chateau de Mercues in France and Hotel Beau Rivage in Geneva, as well as the highly respected Two Star restaurant-hotel, La Pyramide Vienne in France.